-For small noninvasive cancers, or “carcinoma in situ,” lower doses of chemotherapy can be used on the surface of the skin.
+For small, noninvasive cancers, or “carcinoma in situ,” lower doses of chemotherapy can be used on the surface of the skin.
 Such drugs include fluorouracil (5-FU) or imiquimod (Aldara).

 Chemotherapy is often recommended after surgery for penile cancer when surgical removal of pelvic lymph nodes revealed cancer in more than 1 of the nodes.
-Chemotherapy also may be given before surgery when the doctor is concerned that the tumor in the penis may be too large to be completely removed with surgery or that the cancer has spread to the regional lymph nodes and that removing the lymph nodes by surgery may be difficult.
+Chemotherapy also may be given before surgery when the doctor is concerned that the tumor in the penis may be too large to be completely removed with surgery or that the cancer has spread to the regional lymph nodes and removing the lymph nodes by surgery may be difficult.
 In that setting, chemotherapy may be used to shrink the cancer so it can be completely removed.
 Penile cancer that cannot be removed with surgery is sometimes treated with a combination of chemotherapy and radiation therapy.
 If the cancer has not spread beyond the pelvis, chemotherapy and/or radiation therapy may be given to destroy enough of the cancer to make surgery is possible.
 Chemotherapy is also used for penile cancer that has spread to other parts of the body (see "Metastatic penile cancer," below).

-Systemic drugs for penile cancer include:
+Commonly used systemic drugs for penile cancer include:

 Cisplatin (available as a generic drug)

 Less commonly used systemic drugs include: